-It can be tough to get back in the groove in the new semester or year.
-Just like our muscles need to ease back into working out after time off, our brains need to ease back into full-scale work after a few weeks of relaxation.
-While some time off is integral to our health, it’s still difficult to transition back to our regular lives full of classes, work, and meetings.
+After a long holiday, it can be tough getting back into the groove of things in the new semester or year.
+Even though some time off is integral to our health, it’s still difficult to transition back to our regular lives full of classes, work, and meetings.
+And just like our muscles need to ease back into working out after time off, our brains need to ease back into full-scale work.

 Whether you spent the break lounging around in your pajamas with no thoughts of class at all, or you tried to at least keep up with some school/work stuff, you’ll inevitably need some time to adjust and get back into the swing of things.
 Follow these six tips to help you get back in the groove at school or in the new year in general!

 [Pssst!
 Planning on taking your Driver's Ed written or practical exam anytime soon?
 Check out our guide: 'The best apps for Driver's Ed (in any state)']

 During the first few weeks of the semester, college students usually have a chance to experience as many professors and classes as they want, but many don’t take full advantage of the opportunity.

 If you’re heading back to campus, try sitting in on a variety of classes that you think could be interesting.
 You’ll be able to get a sense of the workload and the professor’s teaching style for each class before you pin down the schedule.
 This way, you won’t get stuck with a semester struggling through classes you hate or professors that bore you.

 While it may sometimes be impossible to totally avoid classes that give you a hard time, by really making the most of this time to test your options, you can at least be prepared for what is to come.
 (And this mindset easily applies to your new year’s resolutions too!
 Once you’ve set your goal, experiment and try a couple of approaches before settling on one that you’re most confident will help you achieve your resolution.)

 2. Set a schedule and create good habits